DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 Five **vine blights** lurk atop the wooden walkway on the western side, disguised as tangles of vines through their ***false appearance*** feature.
 Five **twig blights** are similarly disguised as dead shrubs on the ground around the base of the Gulthias tree.
 The blights attack anyone who harms the Gulthias tree, which has no actions or effective attacks of its own.

 > [!combat]- **Balancing the Loading Dock**
-> This combat encounter is a **mild** combat encounter against a party of five 5th-level players, one CR 2 ally (Ireena Kolyana), and one CR 1/4 ally (swarm of ravens), and will consume approximately 12% of their total maximum hit points.
+> This combat encounter is a **bloody** combat encounter against a party of five 5th-level players, one CR 1 ally (Ireena Kolyana), and one CR 1/4 ally (swarm of ravens), and will consume approximately 46% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of vine blights to three.
 > * ***Four Players.*** Reduce the number of vine blights to four.